R-Ganesh28/Python-Practice/README.md

 # Python Practice – 30 Days of Code 💻🔥

 This repository contains my daily Python learning journey from scratch to advanced developer.
-My goal is to become a software developer at a top company like Google, Microsoft, etc.
+My goal is to become a software developer at a top company like Google, Microsoft, etc..

 ---